 One may argue that China was not hit as hard by the financial crisis as Western countries because China's financial system was not well entangled with the international financial system.
 However, China's economy was much less stable than those of industrial countries and depended primarily on exports for growth (in addition to domestic investment).
-China's total exports suffered significantly with negative growth for several quarters between 2008 and 2010.
-The growth rate shrank by 9 percentage points in 2008 (from 26 per cent per year in 2007 to 17 per cent per year in 2008) and by an additional 33 percentage points in 2009 (reaching a negative growth rate of -16 per cent per year in that year).
-Even though the growth rate of total exports eventually recovered to its pre-crisis rate in 2010, China's trade sector never experienced a growth-correction (over-shooting) period.
-As a result, total exports in China have remained about 45 per cent below their pre-crisis trend since 2009 (left panel in Fig. 3, where the dashed line is projection based on the pre-crisis growth trend as in Fig. 2).
-Since total exports accounted for 38 per cent of China's GDP in early 2007, everything else equal, a permanent 45 per cent drop in total exports would have reduced China's GDP level permanently by 17 per cent below its potential trend.
-11
+China's total exports suffered significantly with negative growth for several quarters between 2008 and 2010: The growth rate shrank by 9 percentage points in 2008 (from 26% per year in 2007 to 17% per year in 2008) and by an additional 33 percentage points in 2009 (reaching a negative growth rate of -16% per year in that year).
+Even though the growth rate of total exports eventually recovered to its pre-crisis rate in 2010, China's trade sector never experienced a growth-correction recovery period.
+As a result, total exports in China have remained about 45% below their pre-crisis growth trend as in Figure 3, where the dashed line is projection based on the pre-crisis growth trend as in Figure 2).
+Since total exports accounted for 38% of China's GDP in early 2007, everything else equal, a permanent 45% drop in total exports would have reduced China's GDP level permanently by 17% below its potential trend.